Saturday, August 20, 2022

 CO-OPS - TRANSFORMING ZONE 2 AREAS

 I have witnessed the co-op open gallery idea transform other Zone 2 neighborhoods in other cities.
-Co-ops are an idea that – when you know the mechanics of how a place actually works – would lead you to conclude that all self-respecting urban planners, urban politicians, and crime prevention practitioners must study, learn, and adopt in their plans.
+When you know the mechanics of how a neighborhood actually works, you can see why local co-ops are great Third Places - the very thing that prevent Zone 2 high crime hotspots from emerging.
+They are the kind of place that downtown Denver needs more than ever.
+All self-respecting urban planners, urban politicians, and crime prevention practitioners must study, learn, and adopt Third Places in their plans.

 The co-operative movement began with Welshman Robert Own in the 1800s, a wealthy cotton manufacturer who believed in creating livable communities for his workers.
 He helped them create a co-operative store so workers could lift themselves out of poverty by growing their own food, making and selling their own clothes, and otherwise working together to better their lives.